 RATIO INTERPRETATIONS NPL ratio ó that is nonperforming as a percentage of total loans and advances.
 Level and severity of non-performing loans and advances.
 An assessment of the portfolio quality, credit analysis and management and level of potential future write-offs.
 This ratio also gives an indication of the quantum of non- income generating loans.
 NPL minus provision for loan losses/ tier one capital Gives an indication of the impairment to capital Provisions for loan losses / NPL Level and adequacy of provision made for portfolio losses Past due loans/NPL Level of unsatisfactory assets past maturity date - indicates severity of delinquency.
-Gives an indication of the total risk in the credit portfolio Amount outstanding by sector/Total Loans Portfolio concentration by sector.
+Total delinquency - all loans in arrears and nonperforming overdrafts compared to total loans and advances Gives an indication of the total risk in the credit portfolio Amount outstanding by sector/Total Loans Portfolio concentration by sector.
 It is an indication of the Financial Institutionøs vulnerability to the performance of a sector.
 Amount outstanding by largest borrower (group)/Total Loans Portfolio concentration by individual or borrower group.
 It is an indication of the Financial Institutionøs vulnerability to the performance of a small group of customers.